 Festa de Iemanjá

-On Praia Rio Vermelho in Salvador, Candomblé groups pay homage to the orixá Iemanjá, goddess of the sea and fertility on 2 February, followed by a lively street party.
+On Praia Rio Vermelho in Salvador, Candomblé groups pay homage to the orixá Iemanjá, goddess of the sea and fertility on 2 February, and afterwards take part in a lively street party.

-South America's culinary powerhouse is well worth visiting during São Paulo Restaurant Week, when more than 100 top restaurants offer special menus and promotions (www.restaurantweek.com.br/sp).
-Dates vary, though it's held twice a year (usually April or late March, then again in late September and October).
+South America's culinary powerhouse is well worth visiting during São Paulo Restaurant Week, when more than 100 top restaurants offer special menus and promotions.
+Dates vary, though it's held twice a year (usually late March or April, then again in late September and October).

 After Carnaval, prices dip, the intense heat subsides and the crowds dissipate, particularly in the north and northeast (when heavy rains continue through June).
 In Minas Gerais, however, Holy Week festivals keep things lively.

 In Ouro Preto, Holy Week (the week before Easter) is a colorful event of processions and streets ‘painted’ with flowers.
 São João del Rei's Holy Week features parades accompanied by fabulous traditional orchestras.
 Other well-known Holy Weeks happen in Congonhas and Cidade de Goiás.

 Popularly known as Cavalhadas, this old-fashioned folk festival in Pirenópolis comprises medieval tournaments, dances and festivities, including mock battles between Moors and Christians.
 It takes place over three weeks around Pentecost, 50 days after Easter (May or June).

 If you're around Belo Horizonte from mid-April to mid-May be sure to sample the creative cooking at the city's countless bars; all compete to earn top honors at this annual culinary festival.

 May is a quiet time for tourism with cooler temperatures beginning to arrive (particularly in the south) and heavy rains still falling in the Amazon.

 Festival Intenacional de Balonismo